astropy/astropy/docs/io/fits/usage/verification.rst

 5. space between numbers and E or D in floating point values

-6. unparseable values will be "fixed" as a string
+6. unparsable values will be "fixed" as a string

 Here are some examples of fixable cards: